 If offering online gambling, an operator will have a link to their Gambling Commission licence on their website.
 If an operator does not have a Commission licence, they are acting illegally by offering gambling to consumers in Great Britain.
 The Gambling Commission have put operator guidance in place to protect consumers, including affordability checks.
 Operators are expected to have checks and controls in place to keep consumers safe and this includes stepping in when a consumer begins showing risks of gambling harm and checking that a consumer can afford their gambling activity.
-Read more about what the gambling commission expect from operators on protecting consumers here.
+Read more about how the gambling commission are making gambling safer here.